GoogleChrome/web.dev/src/site/content/en/blog/user-agent-client-hints/index.md

 The User-Agent string enables many legitimate [use cases](https://github.com/WICG/ua-client-hints/blob/master/README.md#use-cases), and serves an important purpose for developers and site owners.
-However, it is also critical that users' privacy is protected against any covert tracking methods, and sending UA information by default goes against that goal.
+However, it is also critical that users' privacy is protected against covert tracking methods, and sending UA information by default goes against that goal.

 There's also a need to improve web compatibility when it comes to the User-Agent string.
 It is unstructured, so parsing it results in unnecessary complexity,